alberzitas/mission_to_mars/README.md

 ## Overview and Purpose

-Robin is looking for a way to gather information regarding the amount of water on Mars from all over the web and display it all in one location.
-She needs to develop a web application that scrapes information using a nonSQL database and Flask.
-To help her out, we created a python code on Jupyter Notebook that scraped the web for images, news headlines, and facts about mars from a collection of websites.
-The scraper was run successfully and managed to find many images from across the web of Mars's hemispheres, shown below.
+Robin is seeking a solution to consolidate information about the water presence on Mars from various online sources and present it in a unified platform.
+Her goal is to develop a web application that utilizes a nonSQL database and Flask framework.
+To assist her in this endeavor, we have crafted a Python code in Jupyter Notebook that efficiently scrapes the web for images, news headlines, and facts specifically related to Mars, sourced from multiple websites.
+The web scraper has been successfully executed, yielding a substantial collection of images showcasing the hemispheres of Mars, which are displayed below.

 ![](hemi_img_urls.png)